rust-lang/mdBook/book-example/src/format/theme/index-hbs.md

 ------

-*If you would like me to expose other properties or helpers, please [create a new issue](https://github.com/rust-lang-nursery/mdBook/issues) and I will consider it.*
+*If you would like other properties or helpers exposed, please [create a new issue](https://github.com/rust-lang-nursery/mdBook/issues)*